FoundationDB/fdb-document-layer/docs/getting-started-mac.md

 The Document Layer stores all of its data in a directory managed by the [Directory Layer](https://apple.github.io/foundationdb/developer-guide.html#directories).
-This means that the Document Layer will not conflict with any other appilcation or layer using Key-Value Store [tuples](https://apple.github.io/foundationdb/data-modeling.html#tuples), [subspaces](https://apple.github.io/foundationdb/developer-guide.html#subspaces), or
+This means that the Document Layer will not conflict with any other application or layer using Key-Value Store [tuples](https://apple.github.io/foundationdb/data-modeling.html#tuples), [subspaces](https://apple.github.io/foundationdb/developer-guide.html#subspaces), or